KoneMuhammad/KoneMuhammad/README.md

 # Hi, I'm Muhammad 👋🏾 💻

-I'm a software engineer who is passionate about making useful Solutions to people-of-the-world creating technology to win, and building community.
+I'm a software engineer who is passionate about making useful Solutions for people-of-the-world creating technology to win, and building community.
 Some technologies I enjoy working with include Jetpack Compose, Kotlin (Retrofit  + Ktor) and SQL.

 ## Find me online 🌎: <a>